Thor90/HLM-in-R/README.md

 4. Random-Coefficient Regression Model.
 5. Intercepts-and-Slopes-as-Outcomes.

-My purpose of doing is to gain better understanding of how to perform HLM using packages <a href="http://cran.r-project.org/web/packages/nlme/index.html">(nlme)</a>.
+My purpose of doing this is to gain better understanding of how to perform HLM using packages <a href="http://cran.r-project.org/web/packages/nlme/index.html">(nlme)</a>.